 - Be comfortable using email, have a current email address on file in myLane, and be able to operate a browser such as Chrome, Firefox or Safari.
 Software specific to your course or program may also be required.

 - You'll access the online portion of the class through Moodle, Lane's learning management system.
-Learn more about Moodle by exploring Moodle Help for Students.
+Learn more about Moodle by exploring How to Use Moodle.
 Log in as a guest if you're not already enrolled in a Moodle course.

 Here's what one student has to say about the hybrid course he took: